Sanford reports issues getting salmon exports into China

 ExportNZ executive director Catherine Beard said she had not received any complaints from any exporters about being held up at Chinese ports.

-A spokesman for Kiwifruit marketer Zespri, which last year exported more than $500m of fruit to China, its biggest market, said it was "business as usual".
+A spokesman for kiwifruit marketer Zespri, which last year exported more than $500m of fruit to China, its biggest market, said it was "business as usual".

 Meat Industry Association chief executive Tim Ritchie said he was not aware of any issues with exports to China, which is New Zealand's biggest sheepmeat market, taking 45 per cent of all the country's sheepmeat exports.

-China is New Zealand's second biggest market for beef exports after the US, last year beef earning $2.1 billion.
+China is New Zealand's second biggest market for beef exports after the US, last year returning $2.1 billion.

 A spokesman for the forestry industry, which last year earned 48 per of its export income from China with $3b, said it was not aware of any issues.